Legrandin/pycryptodome/Doc/pycrypt.rst

 with the appropriate feedback mode.
 The string's length must be an exact multiple of the algorithm's block size.
 Returns a string containing the plaintext.
+Python 3.x: decrypt() will return a bytes object.

 **encrypt(string)**: